Management and Control

 - There will be a draft for each division, if warranted:

 - Draft order will be lowest team drafts first followed by the next lowest to highest teams based on the previous season standings.
-Open will draft first followed by other divisions.
+Division One will draft first followed by other divisions.

 - Future drafts during the season will be last place drafts first with first place drafting last.
-Open will draft first followed by other Divisions.
+Division One will draft first followed by other Divisions.

-- All players wishing to enter the draft must select which division(s) they are willing to play in.
+- All players wishing to enter the draft must indicate which division(s) they are willing to play in.

 - All draft eligibility is subject to the Association’s discretion.